graphery/grapper-doc/src/guide/in-depth/templating/index.md

 - [`g-content`](./content): add the element content.
 - [`g-on`](./events) (or the shorthand `@`): handle events.

-Graphane Templating would enable the creation of interactive SVG graphics by supporting event handling.
+Grapper Templating would enable the creation of interactive SVG graphics by supporting event handling.
 Developers could attach event listeners to SVG elements and respond to user interactions, such as clicks, hovers, or touches.